Buses in Malta: Former liveries and types

 Early buses wore an olive green livery with a black stripe.
 In the 1930s, buses were painted different colours according to the route they operated.
 In 1975 buses were painted green, and from 1995 vehicles carried in a yellow (lower) and white (upper) livery, relieved by a red band just below the window line.
-Gozo buses were grey with a red band below the window.
+Gozo buses were painted grey with a red band below the windows.

 All Malta buses immediately prior to the 2011 reform were single-deckers, with bus or coach bodies.
 Early buses did not have many common transit bus features, with route numbers displayed using white cards.
 Later buses had modern features such as electronic destination displays, but these were still not used to indicate the bus's destination, showing only the number of the route.

 Very early types of bus could still be found but no longer in service, with a front engine mounted in an extended bonneted nose, in the style of some conventional trucks.
 The majority of classic Malta buses had elaborate grilles and headlight arrangements, curved windscreens and sloping roofs.
 Later makes of bus were usually of conventional bus and coach designs that were in use elsewhere in the world, such as Plaxton Supreme and Duple Dominant bodywork.

-Between 1981 and 1987 the fleet was drastically modernised with the import of over 260 second hand buses from the United Kingdom.
+Between 1981 and 1987 the fleet was drastically modernised with the import of over 260 second-hand buses from the United Kingdom.
 Many of the oldest buses in the fleet were further replaced with the influx of 150 new low-floor buses from China and Turkey, financed with government grant aid, leaving just three normal control vehicles.

-Second hand imports from the UK had continued up to 2008, with some of the last examples being Alexander Dash bodied Volvo B6s deemed surplus after Stagecoach's takeover of Yorkshire Traction.
-Even with these fleet modernisations, the nearly 500 strong bus fleet still contained some examples dating from the 1950s which remained in operational service as recently as 2011, prior to the bus reform.
+Second-hand imports from the UK had continued up to 2008, with some of the last examples being Alexander Dash-bodied Volvo B6s deemed surplus after Stagecoach's takeover of Yorkshire Traction.
+Even with these fleet modernisations, the nearly 500-strong bus fleet still contained some examples dating from the 1950s which remained in operational service as recently as 2011, prior to the bus reform.